Hawaiian Volcano Observatory

 Why is it necessary for USGS HVO staff to enter hazardous areas?

 The mission of the USGS Hawaiian Volcano Observatory (HVO) is to monitor the active volcanoes in Hawaii, assesses their hazards, issues warnings, and advance scientific understanding to reduce impacts of volcanic eruptions.
 HVO personnel conduct mission-critical research in the hazardous and closed area of Kīlauea's summit to fulfill this mission, with permission and in partnership with the National Park Service.
-During this eruption, HVO staff are collecting data related to earthquakes, volcanic gas emissions, ground deformation, and fissure/lava lake behavior, in order to understand how the eruption is evolving and to assess hazards at Kīlauea's summit.
+During the recent eruption, HVO staff are collecting data related to earthquakes, volcanic gas emissions, ground deformation, and fissure/lava lake behavior, in order to understand how the eruption is evolving and to assess hazards at Kīlauea's summit.
 This information is shared with the National Park Service and emergency managers, who make public safety decisions based on current conditions and hazards.

 Is it safe to breathe volcanic gas or vog?